siliconsenthil/siliconsenthil.github.io/source/_posts/2013-01-19-validation-scopes-leaks-memory.markdown

  => #<Class:0x007ffeddb0c1e0>
 ```

-So, the runtime created anonymous classes never get GCed and they stack up into memory.
+So, the runtime created anonymous classes never get GCed and stay in memory.
+This the reason why
+the memory was kept on increasing for every request.

-We fixed it by replacing _validation_scopes_ with _activemodel-warnings_.
+We fixed it by replacing _validation_scopes_ with [_activemodel-warnings_](https://github.com/paneq/activemodel-warnings).